omarallouz/JCnet/README.md

 This work was developed by the Translation Neuroradiology Section (TNS) of the National Institute of Neurological Disorders and Stroke (NINDS), in collaboration with colleagues at the National Institute of Mental Health, Henry Jackson Foundation, and Radiology department at the National Institutes of Health.
 This software is distributed under the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/).

-If this repository is helpful for your research, please cite the following article: *to be updated*
+If this repository is helpful for your research, please cite the following articles:
+*to be updated*

 ![JCnet](/assets/Figure-2.jpg)
 The basic code structure was adopted from the following [source](https://www.nitrc.org/projects/flexconn/) (https://arxiv.org/abs/1803.09172) with several notable changes.
 We have created two tailored scripts for brain parechymal extraction and lesion segmentation training.
-We have also introduced improvements in training/validation split which is now undertaken at the atlas level to remove patch sampling overlap effects, included support for Tensorboard logging, and generation of training/validation accuracy and loss graphs automatically at the end of training.
+We have also introduced several improvements in training/validation split which is now undertaken at the atlas level to remove patch sampling overlap effects, included support for Tensorboard logging, and generation of training/validation accuracy and loss graphs automatically at the end of model training.
 For the testing implementation, we fixed a previous bug with image padding, added a new 4D image padding function, and replaced the 'slice-by-slice' format previously used, with a new method to generate model predictions on unseen images using a moving 3D window, equal to the training 3D patch size, serially across the entire image volume to allow higher resolution images to fit into available GPU memory.
 In addition, the method now offers support for 3 different trainable network acrchitechures:
 1. [3D Unet](https://arxiv.org/abs/1606.06650)
 2. [Feature pyramid network-ResNet50 (with bottleneck ResNet modules)](https://arxiv.org/abs/1612.03144)